What is a Fractional CMO (and do you really need one)?

 What exactly is a fractional CMO?

 A fractional CMO is a senior marketing leader who partners with your company on a part-time, contract, or project basis.
-Instead of carrying the cost of a full-time executive, startups can tap into high-level marketing expertise only when and where they need it.
+Instead of carrying the cost of a full-time executive, growing companies can tap into high-level marketing expertise only when and where they need it.
 Fractional CMOs don’t just give advice—they are accountable for the marketing department’s success, team leadership, and overall strategy tied to business goals.
 Engagements can last anywhere from 6 weeks to 2+ years, depending on your company’s needs.
 As a fractional CMO, here’s what I focus on:

 Rapid Marketing Audit and Goal Alignment